Cavity-induced multispin interactions and phase transitions in ultracold Fermi gases: Discussions

+Since the cavity field mode generally exhibits a standing-wave pattern, this induces a spatial modulation of the interactions and affects the specific wavevector of the SDW order.
+Nevertheless, as the competition between the pairing and density-wave channels persists, we expect that the precise phase boundaries of the coexistence region may shift depending on the specific parameters, but the superfluid-SDW transition will remain.
+This expectation is supported by our control calculations with different interaction ranges (Appendix \ref{sec:app:bdg}), where the qualitative phase structure remains unchanged even when the interaction profile is varied.
+Furthermore, the methodology developed for the 3D system can be extended to the 2D case.
+In this scenario, a uniform interaction can be approximately realized by aligning the cavity axis perpendicular to the 2D atomic plane.

 Our model is presented in a simplified case where the detuning $\Delta_e$ is the same for all excited states $\ket{e_\sigma}$, as shown in Eq.(\ref{eq:hamiltonian-start-detuning}).
 From Eq.(\ref{eq:u-def}), it can be seen that the bare interaction $U_{\rm bare}$ depends on $\Delta_e$.
-If $\Delta_e$ is made spin-dependent, this opens up the possibility for independently tuning the effective interaction strengths $U_{AB}$, $U_{BC}$, and $U_{ABC}$.
-In this way, the phase diagram shown in Fig.\ref{fig:order-parameters} can be systematically explored.
+If $\Delta_e$ is made spin-dependent, this opens up the possibility for independently tuning the effective interaction strengths $U_{AB}^{BA}$, $U_{BC}^{CB}$, $U^{CA}_{BB}$ and $U^{BB}_{AC}$.
+In this way, the phase diagram shown in Fig.\ref{fig:order-parameters} will be spin-dependent and can be systematically explored.

-In Sec.\ref{sec:phase}, we focus on a system with three pseudo-spin states.
-This is due to the fact that the optical fields used in Fig.\ref{fig:experimental-setup} are both $\sigma$-polarized.
-If one of them is $\pi$-polarize instead, additional pseudo-spins will be involved into the scattering process.
-In that case, our proposal offers a promising platform for investigating the SDW orders corresponding to higher-spin representations.
+In the whole letter, we restrict the discussion to three pseudo-spin levels to keep the physics transparent.
+The scheme can be extended to higher spins by loading atoms into extra pseudo-spins.
+From Fig.\ref{fig:experimental-setup}, one can find that adjacent pseudo-spins still couple with alternating signs of CG coefficients for the $\pi$-process.
+Hence the pairwise scattering process remains attractive while the scattering process within three components stays repulsive.
+The superfluid-SDW phase transition will still exist, albeit with the re-definition of the SDW order parameter corresponding to the enlarged spin representation.
+Our approach therefore provides a ready platform for exploring SDW orders in arbitrary-spin representations.